trex-paxos/trex-paxos-jvm/README.md

 application.
 This will be an application-specific callback that can do whatever the host application desires.
 The point is that every node will up-call the same command values in the same order.

-This implementation sends negative acknowledgements to protocol messages equal to or less than the last slow known to be fixed.
+This implementation sends negative acknowledgements to protocol messages equal to or less than the last log index slot known to be fixed.
 A leader who receives a negative acknowledgement will abdicate and request retransmission using a `catchup` message.